hooroo/query_ar/README.md

 ### Define a query

+Continuing our example, the object responsible for taking a set of params and constructing a scoped and eager-loaded AR relation is the Query.
-Continuing our example, here's what the PlaceQuery would look like:
+Here's what the PlaceQuery would look like:

 ```ruby
 class PlaceQuery